 What is it?

-Now available with the Shield controller and Shield remote included in the bundle, the Shield TV box offers a similar Android TV experience to the Nexus Player, but with much more firepower under the hood so is potentially faster and more powerful than anything else on the market.
-It is also capable of outputting 4K video in 60 frames per second.
+Available with the Shield controller included in the bundle, the Shield TV box offers a similar Android TV experience to the Nexus Player, but with much more firepower under the hood so is potentially faster and more powerful than anything else on the market.
+It is also capable of outputting 4K video in 60 frames per second (soon to include HDR too).

 In addition, it utilises an Nvidia chipset that is very capable with gaming, so has a stack of optimisation abilities for games that none of the other rival boxes can match.